DESCRIPTION

 TREATMENT SUMMARY

-Due to this drug's fast onset of action, gastrointestinal decontamination is not recommended.
-Airways management is the mainstay of treatment and with adequate supportive care the prognosis is good.
-Intubation, and possibly ventilation, may be necessary due to respiratory depression and aspiration risk.
-Profound coma is a well recognized consequence following ingestion of this compound and is generally short-term.
-While wakening may be hastened with use of physostigmine (an experimental antidote for this indication), patients will generally satisfactorily recover with adequate airways management alone.
+Emergency stabilization may be required for respiratory depression and/or pulmonary aspiration, immediate assessment and management of respiratory compromise is a priority.
+Due to fast onset of action, gastrointestinal decontamination is not recommended.
+There is no proven antidote for poisoning.
+Extracorporeal elimination techniques would not be anticipated to be of clinical benefit in the majority of patients as most will satisfactorily recover with adequate airways management alone.
+Supportive care is the mainstay of management, with primary emphasis on airway management and cardiovascular support.
+Airway protection including endotracheal intubation and/or assisted ventilation may be necessary due to respiratory depression and aspiration risk.
 Seizures may rarely occur and, in the presence of coma, indicate anoxia: manage the airway and ensure adequate ventilation.
 Should repetitive seizure occur in a well ventilated patient treat with a benzodiazepine, or if still refractory, a barbiturate.
-Other complications such as bradycardia, hypotension and gastrointestinal upset should be treated along usual guidelines.
 Myoclonic jerking is a recognized re-emergence phenomenon and single episodes do not require treatment.
-A withdrawal syndrome is recognized after chronic abuse of this compound and may last 3 to 12 days.
-Benzodiazepines are usually effective to relieve symptoms.
-Weakness, headache, fatigue and nausea lasting 3 days after ingestion may occur.
+Other complications such as bradycardia, hypotension, hypothermia, and gastrointestinal upset should be treated along usual guidelines.
+A sedative-hypnotic withdrawal syndrome is recognized after chronic abuse of this compound and may last 3 to 21 days.
+Benzodiazepines are usually effective to relieve symptoms, but high doses may be required.
+Severe cases of GHB withdrawal may be refractory to benzodiazepines and benefit from treatment with baclofen or barbiturates.
+Consultation with a medical toxicologist or poison center is recommended for cases of refractory GHB withdrawal.
+Weakness, headache, fatigue, and nausea lasting 3 days after ingestion may occur.
 However, if significant CNS depressant effects persist beyond 8 hours, alternative causes should be investigated. |

 EMERGENCY STABILIZATION